Welcome to Mikro-Tek MICROBIAL TECHNOLOGIES FOR THE ENVIRONMENT

 Click here to view the full glossary generated through the application of their technology in land use projects such as forestry.

-Since 2003, Mikro-Tek has planted new forests on more than 7,500 hectares of unproductive land in Chile, and has applied their technology in reforestationThe direct human-induced conversion of non-forested land to forested land through planting, seeding and/or the human induced promotion of natural seed sources, on land that was forested but that has been converted to non-forested land.
-Mikro-Tek’s domestic forestry projects fall within this category because they are part of Canada’s reforestation program, whereas projects in Chile are considered afforestation projects because they convert grassland to forest.
+Since 2003, Mikro-Tek has planted new forests on more than 7,500 hectares of unproductive land in Chile, and has applied their technology in reforestationThe conversion of non-forested land to forested land through planting, seeding and/or the human induced promotion of natural seed sources, on land that was forested, but that was converted to non-forested land (e.g. through forest harvesting).
+Mikro-Tek's domestic forestry projects fall within this category because they are part of Canada's reforestation program, whereas projects in Chile are considered afforestation projects because they convert grassland to forest.

 Click here to view the full glossary projects in the Canadian boreal forest.
-Together these forest carbon sequestrationreducing net emissions of carbon dioxide (CO2) can be accomplished in two ways: either by reducing the rate at which CO2 is added to the atmosphere (e.g. from burning fossil fuels or from clearing and burning forests), or by increasing sequestration—the rate at which CO2 is removed from the atmosphere (e.g. by storing additional carbon in forests, soils and other carbon sinks).
-The latter can be accomplished through land management activities including revegetation, reforestation and afforestation as well as forest, cropland and grazing land management.
+Together these forest carbon sequestrationReduction of net emissions of carbon dioxide (CO2) can be accomplished in two ways: either by reducing the rate at which CO2 is added to the atmosphere (e.g. those produced from burning fossil fuels or from clearing and burning forests), or by increasing sequestration the rate at which CO2 is removed from the atmosphere (e.g. by storing additional carbon in forests, soils and other carbon sinks).
+The latter can be accomplished through land management activities including re-vegetation, reforestation and afforestation as well as forest, cropland and grazing land management.
 Through photosynthesis plants remove carbon dioxide from the air, give off oxygen, and store the carbon as biomass.
 About one half of the dry weight of plant biomass is carbon, and one tonne of carbon in biomass represents 3.67 tonnes of atmospheric carbon dioxide.

-In 2010 Mikro-Tek registered their Chilean project with the United Nations under the Clean Development Mechanism (CDM)a market mechanism defined in Article 12 of the Kyoto Protocol as a project between a developed country and a developing country that provides the developing country with the financing and technology for sustainable development and assists the developed country in achieving compliance throughout the world in any Annex 2 country.
+In 2010 Mikro-Tek registered their Chilean project with the United Nations under the Clean Development Mechanism (CDM)A market mechanism defined in Article 12 of the Kyoto Protocol as a project between a developed country and a developing country that provides the developing country with the financing and technology for sustainable development and assists the developed country in achieving compliance under the regulatory system in which they normally operate.
+The project can occur in any country that is a member of the CDM Annex 2.

 In 2013, Mikro-Tek‘s forestry projects in Chile were registered under the Verified Carbon Standard (VCS).
-Currently the company has 402,000 verified carbon units (VCUs) registered and an additional 1.2 million VCUs will be generated as the forests mature on the sites currently planted in Chile.
+Currently the company has 1.4 million verified carbon units (VCUs) registered and available to help industry and governments meet their emission reduction targets.

 Timmins, Ontario, Canada